Monarch butterfly: Conservation status

 On July 20, 2022, the International Union for Conservation of Nature added the migratory monarch butterfly (the subspecies common in North America) to its red list as an endangered species.
 However, a petition in 2023 resulted in its status being changed to "vulnerable".

-The monarch butterfly is not listed under the Convention on International Trade in Endangered Species of Wild Fauna and Flora or protected specifically under U.S. domestic laws.
+The monarch butterfly is not listed under the Convention on International Trade in Endangered Species of Wild Fauna and Flora or specifically protected under federal laws in the United States.

 On August 14, 2014, the Center for Biological Diversity and the Center for Food Safety petitioned the United States Secretary of the Interior through the USFWS to protect the Danaus plexippus plexippus subspecies of the monarch butterfly as a threatened species under the Endangered Species Act.
 On December 31, 2014, the USFWS initiated a review of the status of the butterfly to determine whether the petitioned action was warranted, with a due date for the submission of information of March 3, 2015, later extended to December 15, 2020.

 On December 17, 2020, the USFWS published in the Federal Register a notice in which it stated that adding the butterfly to the list of threatened and endangered species was "warranted-but-precluded" because budgetary limitations required it to devote its resources to species with higher priorities for listing.
 The notice stated that the USFWS had 422 12-month petition findings for domestic species yet to be initiated and completed at the beginning of Fiscal Year 2020 (October 1, 2019).

 On June 27, 2023, the USFWS published in the Federal Register a Notice of Proposed Rulemaking for a rule that would give the butterfly a listing priority number (LPN) of 8 for adding its species to that list.
 LPNs range from 1 to 12 (the lower the LPN, the higher the listing priority).